asjadnaqvi/asjadnaqvi.github.io/_pages/shelscape.md

 This multi-layer perspective builds directly on earlier theoretical and empirical research showing that shocks rarely remain confined to a single sector or region.
 For example:

-1. Our paper Assessing the cascading impacts of natural disasters in a multi-layer behavioral network framework (Scientific Reports, 2021) demonstrates how even localized agricultural losses can set off destabilizing cycles of price increases, labor shifts, and migration flows across a broader food system.
+1. Our paper Assessing the cascading impacts of natural disasters in a multi-layer behavioral network framework {% cite Naqvi2021b %} demonstrates how even localized agricultural losses can set off destabilizing cycles of price increases, labor shifts, and migration flows across a broader food system.

 2. Complementary work on breadbasket failures and compound climate risks shows how disruptions in one part of a trade network can transmit stress globally, depending on the structure and density of inter-regional linkages.